MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/use-the-setup-wizard-to-install-sites.md

 5. On the **Microsoft Software License Terms** page, read and accept the license terms.

 6. On the **Prerequisite Licenses** page, read and accept the license terms for the prerequisite software.
 Setup downloads and automatically installs the software on site systems or clients when it is required.
-You must select all check boxes before you can continue to the next page.
+You must check all the boxes before you can continue to the next page.

 7. On the **Prerequisite Downloads** page, specify whether Setup must download the latest prerequisite redistributable files from the Internet or use previously downloaded files: